elbaulp/elbaulp.github.io/_posts/2010-11-05-c-syntax-highlighted-script.md

 search the pattern &#8220;#define&#8221; or &#8220;#include&#8221;, initially of every line of the text, this is indicated by * ^ *, and replaces it with his corresponding style, to format the text.
 Once we enter the &#8220;for&#8221;, there is applied basically the same procedure that for it &#8220;define&#8221; and &#8220;include&#8221;, but with every word of the variable keyWords.

-Finally, I do the same for the reserved word &#8220;class&#8221;, the motive for which I have left this one by the end, it is because the label <span class ...> contains the word, &#8220;class&#8221;, and then the code would not go out well, since on having been this word inside the label span, it would replace it also.
+Finally, I do the same for the reserved word &#8220;class&#8221;, the motive for which I have left this one by the end, it is because the label <span class="class"> contains the word, &#8220;class&#8221;, and then the code would not go out well, since on having been this word inside the label span, it would replace it also.
 How Use It:

 It is necessary to create a css class for the blog, of this form: